1

 // We return an available or missing response to each inventory request,

-// unless the request is empty.
+// unless the request is empty, or it reaches a response limit.

 if hashes.is_empty() {